top of page

 I majored in Computer Engineering as an undergraduate and worked for a few years in the Bay Area (California) as a Software Engineer.
 I did not find that subject intellectually stimulating enough to hang on to throughout my life.
 Science has always fascinated me.
 After graduation I had the opportunity to travel across the US, multiple times.
 This reignited my love for the natural sciences that had probably developed in my childhood.
 My parents are soil scientists, and I would accompany them on field trips as well as extensive Himalayan treks; this would stimulate my curiosity, and fill me with fascination about the natural world.

 After much thought, I decided to make a giant leap of career switchover to pursue graduate school in Geology.
 I started off by taking online courses while working full time.
-I then quit my job and risked my visa to take a field course at OSU; after which, I boarded the Amtrak to travel the country and meet potential advisers.
-This is where I met my masters adviser Dr. Jen Cotton.
-I started my master's program in Geological Sciences at California State University, Northridge (CSUN) in August 2019.
-I started my PhD at USC during the Fall of 2021 with Dr. Frank Corsetti and Dr. Josh West as my advisers.
+I then quit my job to take a field course at OSU; after which, I boarded the Amtrak to travel the country and meet potential advisers.
+I started my master's program in Geological Sciences at California State University, Northridge (CSUN) in August 2019 with Dr. Jen Cotton.
+I started my PhD at the University of Southern California (USC) during the Fall of 2021 with Dr. Frank Corsetti and Dr. Josh West as my advisers.

 August 2021 - Present